Dissident Editions

 The chances of an unprofessional being caught are very great, and the return is tiny.

-Small-time shoplifting is either a 'crime of opportunity', and thus is undetected, or it is a (largely-female) pseudo-crime of compulsion, whose in-store detection boosts the police success-rates.
-The police detection-rate of real crime is unbelievably low: less than 20%.
+Small-time shoplifting is either a 'crime of opportunity', and thus is undetected, or it is a (largely-female) pseudo-crime of compulsion, whose in-store detection boosts the police success-rates, whose detection-rate of real crime is unbelievably low: less than 20%.

 Neither the police (of course), nor the judiciary, nor the legal profession have raised their voices to prevent the ridiculous waste of money involved in prosecuting people (usually women) who pilfer underwear, food, or marker-pens.
 If shops insist on doing everything to make their goods tempting, they should do their own dirty work.
 They happily make a profit of up to 1000% on what they sell - partly, I suppose, to cover the huge costs of CCTV cameras and the staff to operate and maintain them.